How to Take Good Care of Your Water Ionizer

 - Unplug the water ionizer.

 - Take the acid hose and raise it to a position higher than the water ionizer.
-Tape it there, temporarily for the Wash.
+Tape or tie it there somehow.

 - Let sit overnight.